sandialabs/IntervalAssignment/README.md

 == Versions / Branches

 master
-branch contains the version for the 2022-2023 CAD Journal [IIA-journal] this is the version with the best output and runtime
+branch contains the version for the 2022-2023 CAD Journal [IIA-journal], that commit tagged as "research-pave" this is the version with the best output and runtime

 imr2021